Wide Sweep or Narrow? There is only one correct answer.

 So, if you have ever wondered about whether to sweep or a “kick the right leg” … wonder no more!

 Never Kick.
 Nobody kicks.
 It’s a wide sweep.

-The leg must be wide and there are a number of reasons why it’s wide and why it’s narrow.
+The leg must be wide.
+There are a number of reasons why it can be wide and why it ends up being narrow.

 I have seen videos on YouTube of it being taught horribly wrong.

 If you are new to throwing, incorrect explanations of technique could possibly seem to make sense because you’re new to the sport and open to anything…

 … But in reality, what they are saying makes no sense at all if you study the TCR™ system, and you would quickly realize that it is a garbage explanation.

 Now, I know there is no malice on the part of those teaching it wrong, but they owe it to themselves and the throwers they teach to learn how it really works.
 You know what they say about the road to hell, right?

 Sometimes this narrow pendulum style sweep is justified because people claim in teaches kids to move across the circle.
 Teaching kids to use the entire ring is often is a mistake too.

 Anthony Washington won the 1999 World Championships, setting a WC record of 69.08m at the time.
 (And inside a stadium… that’s a massive throw!)